rizal72/true-mem/README.md

 | **maxMemories** | `10-50` | How many memories to include in each prompt (default: 20).
 Lower = fewer tokens, Higher = more context |

 **Injection Mode Trade-off:**
 - **Mode 1 (ALWAYS)** - Default.
-Real-time memory updates.
+Real-time memory updates, at each prompt.
 New memories appear immediately.
 Best for most users.
-- **Mode 0 (SESSION_START)**: Memories are injected once at session start.
+- **Mode 0 (SESSION_START)**: Memories are injected once at session start (both /new and --continue).
 New memories extracted during the session won't appear until you restart OpenCode.
 Best for long sessions (20+ prompts) where token cost matters.

 ### Environment Variables